yegorsokolov/MT5/README.md

 2. **Install MetaTrader 5** –
    1. Download MetaTrader 5 from your broker or the official website and run the installer with the default options.
    2. Launch the terminal once so it creates the `MQL5` data directory and log in with your trading or demo account.
-   3. Verify **Algo Trading** is visible on the toolbar—it will be enabled later when attaching the EA.
+   3. Verify **Algo Trading** is visible on the toolbar—you will enable it later before starting the Python services.
 3. **Install Git, GitHub tooling and Python** –
    1. Download Git from [git-scm.com](https://git-scm.com/) and install using the default options.
 Ensure the “Git from the command line” option is selected so scheduled scripts can commit changes.
    2. (Optional) Install [GitHub Desktop](https://desktop.github.com/) or the [GitHub CLI](https://cli.github.com/) to simplify authentication.
 Sign in with your GitHub account and grant access to the repository the bot will push to.